Previous dayMarch 27, 2026Next day

 17.4 km---✓ ReviewedUSGS →

-A magnitude 2.9 seismic event took place 2 km WNW of Mora, Puerto Rico on March 27, 2026 at 20:16 UTC.
-The hypocenter lay at 17.4 km, placing this in the shallow crustal category.
-The epicenter is at 18.472°, -67.051°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 27, 2026 brought a magnitude 2.9 earthquake 2 km WNW of Mora, Puerto Rico, logged at 20:16 UTC.
+At a depth of 17.4 km, the event was shallow crustal.
+Geolocation places the event at 18.472°N, -67.051°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27